SAP-archive/cloud-workflow-codejam/exercises/02/readme.md

 ![Creating a new site](createnewsite.png)

-Once you go into the site's configuration area, known as the "Fiori Configuration Cockpit", you should see that there are already four apps pre-configured and available.
+Once you go into the site's configuration area, known as the "Fiori Configuration Cockpit", you should see that there are already four apps pre-configured and available (look in the "Apps" item within "Content Management" in the navigation menu).
 Note the icon next to each app, denoting that it's been shared from another SAP Cloud Platform subaccount (one providing general Workflow services).

 ![Workflow related apps available](workflowapps.png)